Las Canciones del Amor (The Songs of Love)

 • Eduardo Rentería: Pedro's loyal childhood friend and trusted confidant, deeply connected to the fashion world through his family.
 Eduardo is a steady source of support in both Pedro’s personal and professional life.

-• Jorge Navarro: The talented and passionate violinist in Pedro’s band, whose playing brings deep emotion to every performance.
+• Jorge Mendoza: The talented and passionate violinist in Pedro’s band, whose playing brings deep emotion to every performance.
 His loyalty to Pedro is unwavering, and he often serves as the emotional anchor within the group.

 • Raúl Ramírez: The charismatic trumpet soloist and showman of Pedro's band.
 Known for his confidence and flair, he infuses the group with energy, often stealing the spotlight with his exuberant performances.